AbdullahKasri/Portfolio/README.md

 ## Contact

-If you have any questions or would like to connect, please feel free to reach out to me at [your-email@example.com].
-You can also find me on [LinkedIn](link-to-your-linkedin-profile).
+If you have any questions or would like to connect, please feel free to reach out to me at [abdullah00kasri@gmail.com].
+You can also find me on [[LinkedIn](https://www.linkedin.com/in/abdullah-kasri/)](link-to-your-linkedin-profile).